SelfPossessed/FlashPunk/README.markdown

 ### Server to Client

 * Type: "S"
 * Server sends a "S" message to clients to begin the start time syncing process.
+Upon receiving this, the Client sets a subclass of PlayWorld as the FP.world.
 Note that the Simple Shooter example has the S message sent once both players have joined the "Shooter" room.
 In your implementation, the clients should send a message to the server that then causes the server to send this "S" message to the appropriate clients.
 For example, a host player picks another player to play against and sends the player id to the server.
 The server then sends the "S" message to the host and the selected player.

 ### Client to Server